Table of Contents

 Such a problem will cause data inaccessible.
 To fix it, you can format the USB drive to a normal state.
 But formatting will erase all data on the USB.
 If there is no backup, please use data recovery software to recover data from the RAW USB first and then format it.

 Procedure 1.
 Recover data from the raw USB drive

 Download USB data recovery tool - EaseUS Data Recovery Wizard and install it on your computer.

-If the RAW partition contains a partition label, you can directly select it to scan for the lost files.
+If the RAW partition contains a partition label, you can directly select it and click "Scan" to look for the lost files.

-If the RAW partition lost its label, it will be recognized as "Lost Partition" in the program and you need to select the "Lost Partition" to find the lost data.
+If the RAW partition lost its label, it will be recognized as "Lost Partition", just select the "Lost Partition" and click "Scan" to find the lost data.